Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

 p, g = 37, 5
 ```

-Each user generate a private key:
+Each user generates a private key:
 ```python
 a = random.randint(1, 37)
 b = random.randint(1, 37)
 ```

-And calcualte the public key:
+And calculate the public key:
 ```python
 A = (g ** a) % p
 B = (g ** b) % p